OpenDMA/opendma-spec/OpenDMA-Spec.md

 A *valid class object* is a class info object (§7) following these conditions:

 1. The class hierarchy root (§8.1) is a valid class object.
-2. All class objects containing a reference to a valid class object in their `opendma:SuperClass` property are again valid class objects.
+2. All class info objects containing a reference to a valid class object in their `opendma:SuperClass` property and whose `opendma:Class` object is an instance of the class class object (§8.2) are again valid class objects.

 This forms a tree like structure called the *OpenDMA class hierarchy*.
 The `opendma:Aspect` property of every valid clas object has to contain the value `false`.